arthur-ehrle/Prometheus-PCA-course/README.md

 Dashboards acts as the presentation layer for a user.
 It’s the graph that you will look frequently to get informations about a system.
-It has to be a developped and effective system.
+It has to be a developed and effective system.
 Prometheus is not able to be qualified as a data-visualisation tool.
-Of course, it has a web gui, but it’s only usefull to test your PromQL queries.
+Of course, it has a web gui, but it’s only useful to test your PromQL queries.
 You should use a third-party tool like Grafana to visualize your data.
-There is some recommandations for the creation of your dashboards that you can find in the official documentation like :
+There is some recommendations for the creation of your dashboards that you can find in the official documentation like :

 -   Have no more than 5 graphs on a console.